Chicago Artisan Market

 For sponsorship options or questions about the Chicago Artisan Market please call 312.461.9500 or email firstname.lastname@example.org.

-The Chicago Artisan Market features the best of Chicago in food, fashion, home goods and art.
+The Chicago Artisan Market features the best of Chicago & the Midwest in food, fashion, home and art.

 Our vendors are small businesses run by people who carry on the City’s rich history as a “city that works.”
 The sheer ingenuity and passion that goes into making their products is a cause for celebration, so we created a market to do just that!

-We are dedicated to our mission of supporting independently owned businesses.
+We are dedicated to our mission of supporting independently owned, local businesses.

 There are strong economic reasons why communities should support local artisans and independent, small businesses.